LisaBChen/CS-4395-Portfolio/README.md

 - **Overview of NLP**: Portfolio Assignment 0 [Instructions Document](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/4395_port_hw1.pdf): Write an introduction summarizing historical and current approaches to NLP and reflect on your personal interest in NLP [Assignment Document](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/Overview_of_NLP.pdf)

 ## Chapter 2: Python Basics
-- [**Portfolio Assignment 1: Text Processing with Python**](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/Portfolio_Component_1.pdf) -- insert here short overview of hw here: describe what prog does, how to run it, few sent describing the strengths/weakness of python for txt processing in your opinion, few sent describing what learned in this hw/what was a review for you) [(Assignment Document)]()
+- [**Portfolio Assignment 1: Text Processing with Python**](https://github.com/LisaBChen/CS_4395_Portfolio/blob/main/Portfolio_Component_1.pdf) -- insert here short overview of hw here: describe what prog does(An employee file has been created in an obsolete system.
+Your task is to read in the file, process the text to be more standardized as described below, create an object for each person with corrections from the user, and output each person’s information), how to run it(pycharm, e user needs to specify the relative path ‘data/data.csv’ in a sysarg), few sent describing the strengths/weakness of python for txt processing in your opinion, few sent describing what learned in this hw/what was a review for you (Get comfortable in the Python coding environment of your choice, Gain experience in coding a Python program that uses sysarg, Gain experience in writing a simple class in Python, Be able to code regular expressions for text processing, Be able to code file I/O and pickling, Reflect on what you learned in this coding assignment) [(Assignment Document)]()
 ## Chapter 3: Intro to NLTK
 ## chapter 4: Linguistics 101
 ## Chapter 5: Words and Counting